Water Restoring — Water Damage Restoration

 5. Final Verification & Documentation — Daily moisture logs, photographic records, equipment receipts, and final dry-to-baseline readings are compiled into a documentation package for your insurance adjuster and your records.

-The Equipment We Bring to University at Buffalo
+24/7 Flood Equipment Ready for University at Buffalo

 • Truck-mounted vacuum extractors — Pull thousands of gallons per hour from carpets, padding, and hard floors with vacuum strength a homeowner-grade wet-vac cannot match.